StevenBlack/vocab/million-dollar-words.md

 An arrangement derived from medical situations that separates things into three categories of urgency—kill it, save it, or leave it where it is for the time being.
 Battlefield casualties are triaged.
 You can also approach decisions in a busy office the same way.
-It's pronounced TREE-AJ.

 ### trichomegaly